decred/vspd/docs/deployment.md

 ## Voting Servers

 A vspd deployment should have a minimum of three remote voting wallets.
-The servers hosting these wallets should ideally be in geographically seperate locations.
+The servers hosting these wallets should ideally be in geographically separate locations.

 Each voting server should be running an instance of dcrd and dcrwallet.
-The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permenantly unlocked and have voting enabled (`--enablevoting`). dcrwallet is also required to have the manual tickets option (`--manualtickets`) enabled which disables dcrwallet adding tickets arriving over the network.
+The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permanently unlocked and have voting enabled (`--enablevoting`). dcrwallet is also required to have the manual tickets option (`--manualtickets`) enabled which disables dcrwallet adding tickets arriving over the network.
 Without this option set, a user could reuse